PontusGillenang/CoolestMovieAPI/Documentation/Standup.md

     * MOV-41 - MoviesByLength
     * MOV-37 - MoviesByRatingHigherThan
     * MOV-36 - MoviesByRatingLowerThan

   * **Anton** - What will I do next?
     * Update Get Methods in ActorsController
     * Add and modify issues in backlog
     * Place issues in Sprint 2020/05/18-2020/05/22

   * **Albin** - What will I do next?
     * MOV-145 - modda TrailerController så den använder '?'
     * Add and modify issues in backlog
     * Place issues in Sprint 2020/05/18-2020/05/22

   * **Pontus** - What will I do next?
     * Add and modify issues in backlog
     * Place issues in Sprint 2020/05/18-2020/05/22

 ### Secretary notes...

+## Standup - 2020-05-19

+* Secretary - Pontus

+* Each person

+  **Fredrik**

+  What have I done since last standup?

+  * MOV-42 - MoviesByLengthSpan
+  * MOV-34 - MoviesByYear
+  * MOV-41 - MoviesByLength
+  * MOV-37 - MoviesByRatingHigherThan
+  * MOV-36 - MoviesByRatingLowerThan

+  What will I do next?

+  * Create a new branch and dig into AutoMapper.
+  * If pull request needs corrections make them and do a re-request.
+  * When approved merge into master the branch MOV-144 MovieControllerUpdate.

+  **Anton**

+  What have I done since last standup?

+  * Update Get Methods in ActorsController
+  * Add and modify issues in backlog
+  * Place issues in Sprint 2020/05/18-2020/05/22

+  What will I do next?

+  * Add and modify issues in backlog
+  * Place issues in Sprint 2020/05/18-2020/05/22
+  * Update Get Methods in ActorsController
+  * Do code review on branch MOV-144 MovieControllerUpdate

+  **Albin**

+  What have I done since last standup?

+  * MOV-145 - modda TrailerController så den använder '?'
+  * Add and modify issues in backlog
+  * Place issues in Sprint 2020/05/18-2020/05/22

+  What will I do next?

+  * MOV-145 - modda TrailerController så den använder '?'
+  * Add and modify issues in backlog
+  * Place issues in Sprint 2020/05/18-2020/05/22
+  * Do code review on branch MOV-144 MovieControllerUpdate

+  **Pontus**

+  What have I done since last standup?

+  * Add and modify issues in backlog
+  * Place issues in Sprint 2020/05/18-2020/05/22

+  What will I do next?

+  * MOV-146 - [Refactor] DirectorsController Get Requests
+  * MOV-150 - [Refactor] DirectorsController GetByName
+  * MOV-156 - [Refactor] DirectorsController GetByCountry
+  * MOV-166 - [Refactor] DirectorDTO
+  * MOV-157 - [Refactor] DirectorRepository Get Methods
+  * MOV-158 - [Refactor] DirectorRepository GetAllDirectors
+  * MOV-163 - [Refactor] DirectorRepository GetDirectorById
+  * MOV-164 - [Refactor] DirectorRepository GetDirectorsByName
+  * MOV-165 - [Refactor] DirectorRepository GetDirectorsByCountry
+  * Do code review on branch MOV-144 MovieControllerUpdate

+### Secretary notes...